akbarratt/rb101/exercises/medium1/06notes.md

 ## Step by step in MINILANG, reversed

+# writing a new method to solve this problem
+# 4 push 5 mult
+# store the result in place of the parentheses
+# 5 push 3 mod
+# store the result in place of the parentheses
+# 3 push 20 ADD PUSH -7 ADD
+# 16 / 2
+# 16 push 2 DIV
+# => 8

 (3 + (4 * 5) - 7) / (5 % 3)
 Reversed: (3 % 5) / (7 - (4 * 5) + 3)
 `3`